liorksh/FlinkBasicDemo/README.md

 ## The project structure and folders

-After opening the project witn intelliJ, open Project Sessting --> Modules.
-There you should see the following structure and configuration:
+After opening the project witn IntelliJ, select Project Setting --> Modules.
+On the left window, you should see the following structure and configuration:
-1. Project's sources, which outline is structure
+1. Project's sources, which outline its structure
 ![project sources](images/project-sources.png)

-2. Project's paths
+2. Project's paths (the targets to the .class files)

 ![project pathes](images/project-paths.png)

-3. Project's dependencies
+3. Project's dependencies (JVM and associated packages)
 ![project dependencies](images/project-dependencies.png)

 ## Compile and Run